 The capabilities required by a Vertical have to be the same on the interface between NOP Network Management Layer and CSP Service manager.
 The external interface is external to the administrative domain of the operator, while the internal interface is inside the administrative domain of the operator.

-4.1.1.4 Exposure without going through BSS
+4.1.4 Exposure interface via OSS

-4.1.1.4.1 General
+4.1.4.1 General